 Employees can choose to leave their group health insurance benefits and have Medicare serve as their primary insurance coverage.

 You’ll want to factor in your group health insurance’s deductible, copayments, and medication coverage.
+Also, consider the size of your employer; talking with the benefits administrator at the office where you work can be helpful.

 If out of pocket costs are higher with the group health plan, choosing Medicare can save money.